solechang/SwiftExample/README.md

 Observations & Notes:
 - iPhone X’s do not conform to upside down portrait mode.
-- The description model is usually a very long String and I believe it shouldn’t be included in the master view’s cell (StarWarsCollectionViewController).
+- The description model is usally a very long String and I believe it shouldn’t be included in the master view’s cell (StarWarsCollectionViewController).
 The StarWarsDetailViewController will show the description as it should since it is the detail of the model.
-Instead, I displayed the masterViewCell to look more iOS UI/UX with what I believe is the most important content in the order of:
+Instead, I displayed the masterViewCell to look more iOS UI/UX with what I believe is the most important content in the order of:u
     - Date
     - Title
     - Location 1